Phowa: Transference of Consciousness at the Time of Death

 Participation in this retreat requires:

-Meditation experience and familiarity with Vajrayana practice– please provide a brief summary of your background when registering; a short interview may be required
+Meditation experience and experience with Vajrayana practice – please provide a brief summary of your background when registering; a short interview may be required

-The Sukhasiddhi empowerment – the empowerment will be given by Lama Palden on September 7th
+The Sukhasiddhi empowerment – if necessary, the empowerment will be given at the start of the retreat

 About Lama Palden